MicrosoftDocs/customer-insights/ci-docs/engagement-insights/glossary.md

 ## Workspace

-A grouping of data and reports in engagement insights capability.
+A grouping of data and reports.
 New workspaces include pre-configured reports and insights based on the type of product you want to analyze.